danReynolds/loon/README.md

 });
 ```

-Documents are stored under collections in a map structure that allows for synchronous reading, writing and querying.
-For type safety, you can define your own classes to represent collections and implement a serializer:
+Documents are stored under collections in a map structure that allows for synchronous reading/writing.
+To get type safety, you can define your own classes to represent collections and implement a serializer:

 ```dart
 import 'package:loon/loon.dart';